-Comfortable capital structure and strong debt coverage indicators: The capital structure of the company, on a consolidated level, continued to remain comfortable, marked by an overall gearing ratio of 0.07x as on March 31, 2022, backed by its healthy capital base of ₹707 crore as on even date.
-In April 2022, the company bought back equity shares worth ₹50 crore (including buyback tax of ₹9 crore).
-Consequently, the net worth of the company is expected to decline to that extent compared to March 31, 2022.
-However, despite a reduction in the net worth, the capital structure of the company is expected to remain comfortable due to its relatively low reliance on debt, on the back of healthy cash flow generation and the absence of any major debt-funded capex.
-Moreover, the debt coverage indicators marked by PBILDT interest coverage and total debt to GCA continued to remain strong during FY22, backed by low debt levels and healthy profitability.
+Comfortable capital structure and strong debt coverage indicators

+The capital structure of the company, on a consolidated level, continued to remain comfortable, marked by an overall gearing ratio of 0.07x as on March 31, 2023, backed by its healthy capital base of ₹753 crore as on even date.
+The capital structure of the company is expected to remain comfortable due to its relatively low reliance on debt, on the back of healthy cash flow generation and the absence of any major debt-funded capex.
+Moreover, the debt coverage indicators marked by PBILDT interest coverage and total debt to GCA continued to remain strong during FY23, backed by low debt levels and healthy profitability.
+Debt coverage indicators are expected to remain strong due to healthy profitability and cash accruals.